yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 ## conclusions
-The resoluts above are only theoretical and to apply this approch to real stock thre is aloto todo:
+The results above are only theoretical and to apply this approach to real stock there arise a lot todo:
-1. to find a cointgradet pair  of stocks.
+1. to find a cointegrated pair of stocks.
-2. to fins automatic way to csaliobate the Klman-filter parameters Q
+2. to find an automatic way to calibrate the Kalman-filter Q parameter.
-3. find more complicated trading algorithm. for example: train a neural network model to get maximum equity curve with maximum shar ration.
+3. find a more complicated trading algorithm.
+For example: train a neural network model to get a maximum equity curve with maximum share ration.
+4. A more complicated and precise ratio between the stocks of the pair may found.

-4. The code for this exmple is writtn in matlab/octave and can be found [here](/post/kalman_filter_and_stat_arbitrage/kf.m).
+ The code for this example is written in Matlab/octave and can be found [here](/post/kalman_filter_and_stat_arbitrage/kf.m).

 ## References
 [1] http://jonathankinlay.com/2018/09/statistical-arbitrage-using-kalman-filter/
 [2] https://www.intechopen.com/books/introduction-and-implementations-of-the-kalman-filter/introduction-to-kalman-filter-and-its-applications